Silver Lake Association, Inc. By-Laws

 Miscellaneous Business scheduled on the Agenda

 Section 3.
 Regular Meetings

-Regular Meetings of the Board will be held the second Saturday of every month from April through October at 9:00 am at some convenient place within the vicinity of Silver Lake.
-Minutes of each meeting will be provided 7 days after the previous meeting.
-The Agenda of each meeting will be provided 7 days prior to each meeting.
-Seven days’ notice shall be required to be given of any change in the regular scheduled meeting.
+Regular Board Meetings will be held the second Saturday of every month from April through October at 9:00 am at some convenient place within the vicinity of Silver Lake.
+Minutes of each meeting will be provided seven (7) days after the previous meeting.
+The Agenda of each meeting will be provided seven (7) days prior to each meeting.
+Seven (7) days’ notice shall be given to change any scheduled meeting.

 Section 4.
 Special Meetings

 Special Meetings may be called at any time, by the President and/or the Executive Committee, by any five (5) Tract Directors, or shall be called by the President at the written request of 10 Active SLA members.
 Such requests shall state the proposed meeting purpose(s).
 Notice of each special meeting of the Board, stating the time, place and purpose or purposes, shall be given by the SLA President or by the Secretary or by any five (5) Tract Directors, to each member of the Board, at least 10 days prior to the date fixed for such meeting.
 No other business but that specified in the notice may be transacted at such special meetings without the unanimous consent of all present at such meeting.
 Special Meetings of the Board may also be held at the request of the Executive Committee at any place and time, without notice, by the consent of all the Tract Directors present if it involves a personnel problem.